IDRnD/VoxTube/examples/README.md

 description: A multilingual speaker recognition dataset by ID R&D Inc.
 ---

-The VoxTube dataset is delivered in the form of YouTube URLs and corresponding meta information per video containing filtered segments with a human speech.
+The VoxTube dataset is delivered in the form of YouTube URLs and corresponding meta information per video containing filtered segments with human speech.

 ## Meta file example and description